bxs213/Hack-Assembler/README.md

 Hack-Assembler

-Java implementation of the assembler required to translate HACK assembly code to machine language to be processed by the NAND to Tetris course computer.
+Java implementation of the assembler required to translate HACK assembly code to machine language to be processed by the HACK Computer.

-This assembler was designed per the Module 8 assignment of the NAND to Tetris course (https://www.coursera.org/learn/build-a-computer).
+This assembler was designed per the specifications of the HACK computer specification from the NAND to Tetris course (https://nand2tetris.github.io/).
 The assembler will perform the following:

 1. Import a specific .asm file (assembly code)